-Telemarketing allows the person-to-person contact that words on a screen simply can’t deliver.
+Telemarketing allows the person-to-person contact and rapport-building that words on a screen simply can’t deliver.
 On the other hand, there’s no denying the sheer size of the digital marketplace.
 Online advertising exposes a business to a global audience at a fraction of the cost of traditional advertising.
 This leaves a curious conundrum for businesses wishing to make an impact and a solid return on investment on their advertising budgets.

 However, successful marketers know the secret to success is to combine digital marketing with telemarketing.
 While digital marketing is hard-to-beat in terms of getting your brand out there, intelligent telemarketing is the perfect tool for moving beyond the introductions and towards a more solid relationship.